BorisPaunovic/School-Managment-System-Desktop-Application/README.md

     Click the "Save" button
     If the entered data is not correct, you will be notified [Figure 11].

-Figure 10 - Data Update
-Figure 11 - Error in data entry

 Database

-The database used in the SMS is Microsoft SQL, which is a relational database consisting of 9 tables [Figure 12].
+The database used in the SMS is Microsoft SQL, which is a relational database consisting of 9 tables  .

-Figure 12 - Database